rogerchamberlain/rogerchamberlain.github.io/modules/00/studio.md

 ### Assembling the Arduino Board

 You will need to assemble your the main components of your Arduino kit.
-The tutorial from Sparkfun (the supplier of the hardware) is [here](https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-experiment-guide---v41/baseplate-assembly), or you can follow the description below.
+The tutorial from SparkFun (the supplier of the hardware) is [here](https://learn.sparkfun.com/tutorials/sparkfun-inventors-kit-experiment-guide---v41/baseplate-assembly), or you can follow the description below.
 Either gets you to the same place.

 The Arduino RedBoard: